What is paid content?

-Sponsor content (also called native advertising or branded content) is a way for brands to integrate their messages into the stream of site content.
-Sponsor content is an opportunity for sponsors to share richer messages or more complex points of view than other sponsorship positions, like display advertising.
+Paid content (also sometimes called native advertising, branded content or sponsor content) is a way for brands to integrate their messages into the stream of site content.
+Paid content is an opportunity for sponsors to share richer messages or more complex points of view than other sponsorship positions, like display advertising.

 What are the guidelines?

 The Texas Tribune is a nonprofit, nonpartisan media organization.
 Its mission — to provide readers with impartial, informative reporting, and with an outlet for civic engagement and discourse on public policy, politics, government and other matters of statewide concern — drives its values.

 First and foremost among them is to set the highest possible standard of editorial integrity and maintain the trust of our readers.
 No set of guidelines can address every situation that may arise, but we believe these guidelines are important to protect that trust: